fredrikaverpil/fredrikaverpil.github.io/_posts/2019-05-12-building-windows-terminal.md

 ![]({{ site.baseurl }}/blog/assets/terminal/configuration.png)

-You will now find the "Windows Terminal (Preview)" in the Windows Start menu.
-You can also invoke the terminal using the `wt` command.
+You will now find the "Windows Terminal (Dev Build)" in the Windows Start menu and you don't have to launch this from within VS2019 again.

 ### Configure Terminal